brentyi/jax_dataclasses/README.md

   checking, but isn't supported by other tools. `flax.struct` implements the [`dataclass_transform`](https://github.com/microsoft/pyright/blob/main/specs/dataclass_transforms.md) spec proposed by pyright, but isn't supported by other tools.
-Because `@jax_dataclasses.pytree_dataclass` has the same API as `@dataclasses.dataclass`, it can include pytree registration behavior at runtime while being treated as the standard decorator during static analysis.
+Because `@jdc.pytree_dataclass` has the same API as `@dataclasses.dataclass`, it can include pytree registration behavior at runtime while being treated as the standard decorator during static analysis.
 This means that all static checkers, language servers, and autocomplete engines that support the standard `dataclasses` library should work out of the box with `jax_dataclasses`.

 - **Nested dataclasses.** Making replacements/modifications in deeply nested dataclasses can be really frustrating.
 The three alternatives all introduce a `.replace(self, ...)` method to dataclasses that's a bit more convenient than the traditional `dataclasses.replace(obj, ...)` API for shallow changes, but still becomes really cumbersome to use when dataclasses are nested.
-  `jax_dataclasses.copy_and_mutate()` is introduced to address this.
+  `jdc.copy_and_mutate()` is introduced to address this.

 - **Static field support.** Parameters that should not be traced in JAX should be marked as static.
 This is supported in `flax`, `tjax`, and